 Director, Transitional Education Services

-Melissa Langford has been in the education field for over 20 years.
-She has served as a teacher, assistant principal, Director and Executive Director for students with behavior problems and learning disabilities in both public schools and private sector.
-Mrs Langford has successfully created and implemented school programs for children with behavior problems, mental health issues and after school programs.
+Melissa Langford is Director of Transitional Education Services who oversees First Children’s Transitions Programs, STARZ and Twilight before and after school child care programs, and Virtual Academy.
+Melissa has been in the education field for over 20 years.
+She has served as a teacher, assistant principal, director and executive director of educational programs for students with behavior challenges and learning disabilities in both public schools and private sector.
+Melissa has successfully created and implemented school programs for children with behavior problems, mental health issues, and after school programs.

-Mrs. Langford has a Master’s Degree in Educational Leadership and is currently working on her MBA in Health Care Administration.
+Melissa has a Master’s Degree in Educational Leadership and is currently working on her M.B.A. in Health Care Administration.

 Director of Clinical Services

-Carla is an established BCBA and has been with First Children Services since 2011.
-Ms. Johnson was first introduced to the field of Applied Behavior Analysis during her undergraduate Clinical Psychology program at Keene State College.
+Carla Johnson is Director of Clinical Services for First Children’s Behavioral Health Treatment Services.
+She is an established BCBA and has been with First Children Services since 2011.
+Carla was first introduced to the field of Applied Behavior Analysis during her undergraduate Clinical Psychology program at Keene State College.
 She has since gained a wide range of experience consulting and managing programs within public and private schools, private residences and group homes.
-Ms. Johnson has worked with children of all ages conducting functional behavioral assessments as well as creating, implementing and tracking the progress of individualized behavior plans and educational programs.
+Carla has worked with children of all ages conducting functional behavioral assessments as well as creating, implementing, and tracking the progress of individualized behavior plans and educational programs.
 She has extensive experience conducting assessments including ABLLS-R, Vineland, CARS and VB-MAPP.
-In addition Carla is a certified CPI trainer and is able to certify others in this non-violent crisis prevention intervention program.
+In addition, Carla is a certified CPI trainer and is able to certify others in this non-violent crisis prevention intervention program.

-Carla graduated with honors from Simmons College with an MS in Behavioral Education and received her behavior analyst certification from the BACB.
+Carla graduated with honors from Simmons College with an Master’s in Behavioral Education and received her behavior analyst certification from the Behavior Analyst Certification Board®.

 Certified School Social Worker